A pack low on price but full on features.

 Does God love camping?
 A new church movement foot-soldiered by wilderness-loving young people could transform the way conservative Christians perceive and protect the environment.
 We hit the trail with the new green evangelicals.

-Make one simple resolution–to hike more in 2011–and we guarantee you'll lose that spare tire around the middle.
+Make one simple resolution–to hike more –and we guarantee you'll lose that spare tire around the middle.
 Here's the proof, the plan, and the inspiration.

 Gas prices are soaring.
 Glaciers are melting.
 What's a conscientious hiker to do?
 Take the bus, says Dan Koeppel, who did